Skip to main content

 Fly Postgres is a Fly app with flyctl sugar on top to help you bootstrap and manage a database cluster for your apps.

-Once you’ve deployed your Fly Postgres cluster, you can use the following command to enable logical replication:
+Once you’ve deployed your Fly Postgres cluster, you can use the following command to Ensure logical replication is enabled:

 2. Create a PowerSync database user